-On this 4th of July hit the road and visit some of the fastest-growing destinations in the country!
+Hit the road and visit some of the fastest-growing destinations in the country this Fourth of July!
 Despite inflation and gas prices, road trips are still a very affordable vacation to take in comparison to other types like cruises or theme park vacations.

 So with canceled flights, rental car shortages, and expensive hotel rooms, why not plan out a 4th of July road trip?
 According to our 4th of July travel trends report, the average nightly rate for 4th of July RV rentals is $245 (fees and insurance included).
 Compare this to an average hotel nightly cost of $393.90.